Data protection

 Why do we use “Sofortüberweisung” on our website?

 Our goal with our website and our integrated online shop is to offer you the best possible service.
 In addition to the overall experience on the website and our offers, this also includes smooth, fast and secure payment processing for your orders.
-To ensure this, we use "Sofortüberweisung" as the payment system.
+To ensure this, we use "Sofortüberweisung" as a payment system.

 What data is stored by “Sofortüberweisung”?